jedbrown/git-fat/README.md

     git fat pull

-Or if you're doing an anonymous pull
+Or if you're doing an anonymous pull, and the repository managers support it.

     git fat pull-http